If you are struggling to cope with debt - and can’t reach a settlement with the companies you owe money to - drastic action may be necessary.

 Getting the right advice

 It goes without saying that filing for bankruptcy or entering into an IVA should not be done lightly.
-If you are having even minor problems with your debts, it is worth seeking advice from a debt charity or the likes of Citizens Advice.
+If you are having even minor problems with your debts, it is worth seeking advice from a highly-regarded debt charity such as StepChange (visit stepchange.org) or your local Citizens Advice (citizensadvice.org.uk) centre.

 Organisations such as these can help you consider what options are available, and may be able to persuade your creditors to agree a debt repayment plan.